Mei0707/GSoC-2024-Proposal-Improve-the-Database-Cache-Backend/README.md

 ## 6. About Me
 My name is Qiaowen Mei, and I’m a student in Northeastern University(San Jose).
 I’m in UTC-7 time zone.
 I started use Python to programming for 1.5 years.
 I also program in Java, C, C++.\
-My email is <u>mqiowen@gmail.com</u> .
+My email is <u>mqiowen@gmail.com</u> , and my Linkedin is https://www.linkedin.com/in/qiaowen-mei-267460233/.
 Welcome to reach me if you have any questions.